 Incorporating a business is the process of forming of a new entity that is recognized as a separate “person” under the law.
-At the very early stages of your business, you will be asked to decide which is the right business entity to form.
-Often this is overwhelming for founders and first time business folks.
+At the very early stages of your business, you will need to decide which entity is the best fit for your purposes.
+This is often overwhelming for founders and first time business folks.
 The three types of entities discussed in this article (C corporation, S corporation, and LLC) all partially shield the individual owners from certain types of personal liability.
-They each have varying benefits regarding fundraising and stock option grants, different tax implications, and provide your company with greater credibility among investors, clients, and customers.
+They each have varying benefits regarding fundraising and stock option grants.
+They also each result in different tax implications or benefits, and provide your company with greater credibility among investors, clients, and customers.

 Some Legal Implications of Incorporating:

 - Partial protection against personal liability: A corporation or limited liability company (LLC) partially shields individuals (stockholders, directors and officers) from business liabilities such as loans, accounts payable, and legal judgments.
 We use the word “partially” because some courts have decided against completely shielding individual owners from personal liability, depending on their behavior and knowledge of the matter.
 On the other hand, the assets of the corporation or LLC may be protected if an individual is involved in a personal lawsuit or bankruptcy.